 - Paper Structure

 The lecture course is divided into eight 2-week tutorial blocks, plus five class meetings in which the class is prepared for upcoming assessment tasks.
 On the second week of each tutorial block, students are asked to participate in presentation exercises or group discussions.
 Tutorial blocks are focused on current topics of interest in Genetics and, in addition, cover practical aspects of life as a scientist, particularly with a view to postgraduate research.
 Examples include:

 The paper includes an opportunity to visit research laboratories and to hear about the experiences of current Genetics fourth-year students.

 - Teaching Arrangements

-Text books are not required for this paper.
-Students will be reading from the primary literature in this paper.
+Textbooks are not required as students will be reading from the primary literature.

 - Graduate Attributes Emphasised